Faculty Spotlight: Patricia Sutton EdH

 How do you adapt to changes in education, such as online learning or new technologies, to enhance the learning experience?

 "My experience working with software and varied systems as a systems application manager in health care supported my comfort level adapting to an online format.
 I challenged myself to find ways to provide interactive online environments where students would engage freely.
 Students responded well to the course and expressed that the online format was engaging and positive.
-Implementing video learning formats to teach courses, such as pathophysiology, without using a traditional textbook allowed students to think critically using their audio-visual learning styles in a flipped classroom.
-In this piloted format students used the video learning system (Osmosis) to teach each other about the varied topics in the course, both on the graduate and undergraduate levels."
+Implementing video learning formats to teach classes, such as pathophysiology, without a traditional textbook allowed students to think critically using their audio-visual learning styles in a flipped classroom.
+In this piloted format, students used the video learning system (Osmosis) to teach each other about the varied topics in the course, both on the graduate and undergraduate levels."

 What advice would you give to aspiring educators looking to excel in the field of academia?